Merchant Initiated Transactions (MIT)

 Stored credentials can help provide a seamless way for cardholders to transact online, in-app, or in-person with their favorite merchants.
 A stored credential-on-file can be used in either a cardholder-initiated or merchant-initiated transaction.

-Cardholder Initiated Transaction CIT - A cardholder-initiated transaction is any transaction where the cardholder actively participates in the transaction.
+A cardholder-initiated transaction is any transaction where the cardholder actively participates in the transaction.
 This can be either at a terminal in-store or through a checkout experience online, or with a stored payment credential that the cardholder has previously consented to store with the merchant.
+This is also referred to as a Consumer or Customer Initiated Transaction.

-Merchant Initiated Transaction MIT - Any transaction that relates to a previous cardholder-initiated transaction but is conducted without the active participation of the cardholder.
+Any transaction that relates to a previous cardholder-initiated transaction but is conducted without the active participation of the cardholder.
 As a result, the merchant cannot perform any cardholder validation.
 In all cases, a merchant-initiated transaction must refer to the cardholder’s original interaction.
 A transaction where the cardholder is not actively participating in the transaction.
-MITs may often be preceded by either a CIT or an Account Status Inquiry (ASI).

 Merchants commonly perform MITs without the active participation of the cardholder to: